Skip to main content

 • Music selection: Church choir and contemporary bands

 Christian ceremonies incorporate selective Gambian elements like traditional foods at receptions and modified family blessing rituals.
-Interfaith marriages between Christians and Muslims occur in 12% of unions, requiring careful ceremonial negotiations.
+Interfaith marriages between Christians and Muslims also occur, requiring careful ceremonial negotiations.

 Proxy Marriage Procedures

 Proxy marriage (ar_ni-kah-bil-wa-ka-la) is a legally recognized marriage ceremony where one partner, typically working abroad, is represented by an appointed proxy during the wedding ceremony.
-This practice serves approximately 15% of Gambian marriages involving diaspora members.
+This practice serves Gambian marriages involving diaspora members.

 Legal requirements for proxy marriages: